verifereum/verifereum/README.md

     export PATH=$HOLDIR/bin:$PATH
     ```

+    For other tips checkout [this FAQ](https://hol-theorem-prover.org/faq.html).

-    iii.
-Run this to build the project and run the tests.
+3. Run Holmake to build Verifereum and run the tests.
 They will take a while to run so you can cancel them.

     ```bash
     Holmake